 I’m going to caution against such simplistic handicapping.
 You’ll quickly learn that the most obvious bet is typically a losing one and I have plenty of data to back it up.

 A more true indicator would be combining how many points a team is scoring and allowing.
 For example, if a team is averaging 24.4 ppg and allowing 18.6 ppg.
-The average combined score in all their contests to this point is 43.
+The average combined score is 43.
 You would figure out this number for the other side, add the two together and divide by 2.

 Best NCAAF Total Systems for UNDER